cdoan1/azure-examples/README.md

 # azure-examples

-1. before creating the role definition, replace <SUBSCRIPTIONID> with your subscription id value.
+1. before creating the role definition, replace `<SUBSCRIPTIONID>` with your subscription id value in the role-definition/*.json file.

 # verification